Sütlaç in Istanbul: 8 Best Places Serving Creamy Rice Pudding

 2. Murat Muhallebicisi

 Murat Muhallebicisi specializes in muhallebi, the family of Turkish milk puddings, and has been serving one of the best sütlaç in Istanbul since 1968.
+The first shop opened in Kocamustafapaşa, and branches now run around the city.

 The room runs posh and Ottoman in style, which makes it the kind of place to bring your parents for breakfast on Mother’s Day or Father’s Day.
 The breakfast plate comes with endless Turkish tea, and the grilled halloumi salad makes a fine appetizer for anyone who loves cheese.